 If none of the political parties get over 325 (half) of their MPs elected across all the constituencies then they may choose to team up (create a coalition) with other parties to form a government, or run as a minority government.
 Given laws need a majority in Parliament to pass, a minority government is less likely to pass laws and gain support from the opposition.

-General Elections take place every 5 years, although the Prime Minister can call an early election if they feel it is necessary (see Fixed Term Parliament Act).
+General Elections take place every 5 years, although the Prime Minister can try to call an early election if they feel it is necessary (see Fixed Term Parliament Act).
 The next one is due in 2024.

 Who should I vote for?

 It is completely up to you who you vote for.

 If you don’t know where to start you can take a look at our quick summaries of the major political parties (here), but we recommend you take a look at each party’s manifesto when they are announced a few weeks before the election.

 Don’t want to read the full manifestos?
 Think about the issues you care about (e.g. education, environment or transport) and compare parties on these issues.

 You could also use our Policy Matrix tool (see the 2019 version here), where we take the key policies from each of the manifestos and put them in a super easy format so you can compare them directly.